nLab

 Proof

-The proof is for all subspaces of a given measure space, by induction on the cardinality n of the index set I. Although it is atypical, one may take, as one of the basic axioms of a measure, the formula (*), that is the inclusion-exclusion formula (on all measurable subspaces) for n=2; in any case, this is easy to prove.
-Then the formula for n>2 may be proved by induction.
-(The formula for n=0 is the axiom that the measure of the empty set is zero, and the formula for n=1 is trivial.)
+The proof is for all subspaces of a given measure space, by induction on the cardinality nn of the index set II.
+Although it is atypical, one may take, as one of the basic axioms of a measure, the formula (*), that is the inclusion-exclusion formula (on all measurable subspaces) for n=2n = 2; in any case, this is easy to prove.
+Then the formula for n>2n \gt 2 may be proved by induction.
+(The formula for n=0n = 0 is the axiom that the measure of the empty set is zero, and the formula for n=1n = 1 is trivial.)

 As a definition of measure

 The principle applies perfectly well to finitely additive measures (charges) taking values in any abelian monoid.
-On the other hand, the statement of inclusion-exclusion makes sense even when the cover U is not finite; and if we require it whenever U is countable, then we force the measure to be countably additive.
-If we require inclusion-exclusion for arbitrary (even uncountable) U, then we get the definition of a normal measure?.
+On the other hand, the statement of inclusion-exclusion makes sense even when the cover UU is not finite; and if we require it whenever UU is countable, then we force the measure to be countably additive.
+If we require inclusion-exclusion for arbitrary (even uncountable) UU, then we get the definition of a normal measure.

-In constructive mathematics, the inclusion-exclusion principle fails in that μ may satisfy μ(AB)=μ(A)μ(B) when A and B are disjoint but (*) fails.
+In constructive mathematics, the inclusion-exclusion principle fails in that μ\mu may satisfy μ(AB)=μ(A)μ(B)\mu(A \cup B) = \mu(A) \cup \mu(B) when AA and BB are disjoint without necessarily satisfying (*).
 On the other hand, we may adopt (*) as the proper clause in the definition of measure.
-For measures on a Cheng space (which is what we need to employ the usual concepts of measure theory), inclusion-exclusion follows from finite additivity (in the usual sense, for disjoint sets) and the principle that intersection with full sets (which are specified for a Cheng space before any measure is given) preserves measure, so in that sense it makes no difference.
-But (*) is not valid constructively for cardinality in general; counting measure is a measure constructively only on sets with decidable equality.
+For measures on a Cheng space (which is the best established constructive theory of measure in general), inclusion-exclusion follows from finite additivity (for disjoint sets) and the principle that intersection with full sets (which are specified for a Cheng space before any measure is given) preserves measure, so in that sense it makes no difference which axiom we take.
+But (*) is not valid constructively for cardinality in general; counting measure is a Cheng measure only on sets with decidable equality.

 In both cases, we see that we can adopt the principle of inclusion-exclusion (which ultimately is motivated by cardinality of finite sets) as the only principle necessary to define what we mean by a measure (although we must already have a measurable space to define it on).